svecosystem/formsnap/sites/docs/content/api-reference/form-field.md

 ## Composition

-Since the `<Form.Field />` component doesn't render anything itself, it's a common practice to create a wrapper component around it.
+Since the `<Form.Field />` component doesn't render any HTML elements, it's a common practice to create a wrapper component around it to have consistent styling and behavior across your forms.

 For example, you may always want to render the `<Form.Validation />` component for every field.
 Instead of manually including it every time, you can create a wrapper `<CustomField />` component that includes it automatically.